graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 A GraphQL POST request instructs the server to perform a query or mutation operation.
-A GraphQL POST request MUST have a body which contains values of the request parameters encoded in one of the officially recognized GraphQL media types, or another media type supported by the server.
+A GraphQL POST request MUST have a body which contains values of the _GraphQL-over-HTTP request_ parameters encoded in one of the officially recognized GraphQL media types, or another media type supported by the server.

 A client MUST indicate the media type of a request body using the `Content-Type` header as specified in [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231).